NWC's Coronavirus Response:

 Fall 2020 FAQs

-If you have a question that isn’t addressed by the most recent livestream or the FAQs below, send your question to ResponseTeam@nwciowa.edu, and we will get you an answer.
+If you have a question that isn’t addressed in the above PDFs, the July 27 livestream, or the FAQs below, send your question to ResponseTeam@nwciowa.edu and we will get you an answer.

 Q: Is Orange City’s hospital equipped and ready?

 A: Though we are in a small community, we are blessed with an outstanding hospital and health services.
 The Orange City Area Health Services CEO, Marty Guthmiller, has provided daily updates on COVID-19 cases in the area.
 The communication has been outstanding.
 We also have strong relationships with larger hospitals in Sioux City and Sioux Falls.

 A: Yes, students complete a daily screening on the Raider Check app.
 The app uses time-stamped colored badges to confirm students have completed their screening, and it is checked prior to their use of the cafeteria and fitness center.

 Q: What happens if a student tests positive for COVID-19?

 A: We will urge students who live within 250 miles of campus to go home until they are free of the virus.
 They will be able to keep up with classes remotely.
 For those who live too far away or who have someone at home who is immunocompromised, we have designated several apartments and wings to comfortably isolate them.